rimi-itk/loop-profile/README.md

 ## Apache Solr
 If you have an Apache Solr on your local dev environment you should name the core: _loop_stg_ for seamless integration.

+## Setting up LOOP
+After running the make file you should install the site as any other Drupal website.
+By default only the core features are enabled so you should visit the features overview and enable any additional features you would need.

+### Setup for development
+Enable the Loop example content feature and create a demo user account.
+You can drush dl and drush en the Devel module and use this for generating content.